gavinlyonsrepo/pic_18F47K42_projects/projects/OLED_GRAPH/README.md

 The I2C code and pin config generated using the MPLAB Code Configurator is in a folder called mcc_generated_files.
-There is  an OLED library in files (SSD1306OLED.c and SSD1306OLED.h), and a TextFonts.h file that contains three ASCII pixel fonts and a optional bitmap image(used to test image function.
+There is  an OLED library in files (SSD1306OLED.c and SSD1306OLED.h), and a TextFonts.h file that contains three ASCII pixel fonts and an optional bitmap image(used to test image) function.
 Main.c  contains a list of basic test routines to test library.

 1. RE2 = Status LED. optional.